 3. Improve Design

 There were many changes to the design which were implemented.
-The effort was directed towards keeping the homepage as light as possible, with lesser number queries, minimize request size, lesser number of CSS files and so on.
+The effort was directed towards keeping the homepage as light as possible, with lesser number queries, minimize request size, a lesser number of CSS files and so on.
 Background images were removed and a large chunk of the homepage was made static.
 We also did a W3C markup validation and followed up on the errors found with the theme developers.
 Tried to carry out CSS sprite but it is a little too technical.

 4. Remove Unnecessary Plugins

-The biggest pro for self hosted WordPress is the vast treasure trove of plugins for all your needs.
-However sometimes it also becomes a con when one gets obsessed with plugins and keeps installing more and more to the website.
+The biggest pro for self-hosted WordPress is the vast treasure trove of plugins for all your needs.
+However, sometimes it also becomes a con when one gets obsessed with plugins and keeps installing more and more to the website.
 Each plugin consumes some resources and adds to the loading time of the site.

 In our case, we did an audit of how much load time was being added by the plugins using a plugin (ironic ?) called Plugin Performance Profiler and found the results to be worrying.
 Nearly one-fourth of the load time was contributed by the plugins.
 One example was a plugin which would post your old posts on Twitter on a regular basis, it slowed down the website by nearly 5 seconds.
-The next step was to removed all the plugins which can be done without and keep only those which take the least resources or are deemed necessary.
+The next step was to remove all the plugins which can be done without and keep only those which take the least resources or are deemed necessary.